Silat ad-Dhahr: Jordanian era

 In the wake of the 1948 Arab–Israeli War, and after the 1949 Armistice Agreements, Silat ad-Dahr came under Jordanian rule.

 In 1961, the population of Silat Dhahr was 3,566 persons.

 1967, aftermath

 Silat ad-Dhahr has been under Israeli occupation since the 1967 Six-Day War.
+Under the Oslo Accords, the town was assigned to Area B.

 Israeli military took over several houses in the town in 2004.
 In 2005, 18 people from Silat ad-Dhahr were killed by Al-Qaeda terrorists in the Amman bombings.

 In 2008, Israeli settlers harassed villagers and closed off the main road.

 Demographics

 Silat ad-Dhahr had a population of 4,639 in the 1997 census by the Palestinian Central Bureau of Statistics (PCBS).
 Palestinian refugees and their descendants accounted for 11.7% of the inhabitants.
 In the 2007 PCBS census, Silat ad-Dhahr's population grew to 5,794.
 The number of households was 946, with each household containing an average of between six members.
 Women made up 49.3% of the population and men 50.7%.